top of page

 About

-Emma Alabaster (she/ they) is a NYC-based audio producer, bassist & multi-instrumentalist, songwriter and sound designer.
+Emma Alabaster (they/ she) is a NYC-based audio producer, sound designer, multi-instrumentalist, songwriter and cultural worker.

 Born and raised in Brooklyn by artist-public-school-teacher parents, Emma grew up steeped in jazz and protest songs.
 Emma began her formal study of upright bass and voice at LaGuardia High School for the Arts and went on to receive a B.A. in Music with a focus in jazz from Bard College.
-She studied abroad in the International Human Rights Exchange program in Cape Town, South Africa.
+She studied abroad in the International Human Rights Exchange program in Cape Town, South Africa, and was an EMERGENYC arts and activism Fellow.

-As a musical artist, Emma performs under their name and released an album with the band, decibelists.
+As a composer, Emma performs under her name and released an album with the band, decibelists.
 She music-directed luminary poet, Cornelius Eady's band, Rough Magic, including the Sterling Brown Project.

 bottom of page